Skip to content

-In English and many other languages, people will discuss about locations using prepositions.
-In Chinese language, 方位词 (fāng wèi cí or nouns of locality) are used for this purpose.
-Here is a list of the most common words to describe location.
+In English and many other languages, people discuss locations using prepositions.
+In Chinese, 方位词 (fāng wèi cí), or nouns of locality, are used for this purpose.
+Here is a list of the most common words to describe location:

 location in Chinese

-If you have read my previous post about Chinese numbers and the names of months, you already know how the multiplicative principle works in Chinese word building process.
+If you have read my previous post about Chinese numbers and the names of months, you already know how the multiplicative principle works in the Chinese word-building process.
 For words of locations, it works the same way.
 Just put面 (miàn) – surface or 边 (biān) – side after the character itself.
 Here is a list of how it would be used in Chinese:

-Once again, after learning only twelve Chinese characters you actually know very many useful Chinese words and phrases!
-We only have one more word to your vocabulary:
+After learning just twelve Chinese characters, you can construct many useful Chinese words and phrases.
+Here’s one more word to add to your vocabulary:

 wu in Chinese

-无 (wú) is used for negating some Chinese words and may be translated into English with either suffix – less or a prefix (non-, un-, etc.).
-By the way, don’t mix it with the 五(wǔ) character (remember, we learnt about it last week?)
+无 (wú) is used to negate some Chinese words and can be translated into English with the suffix “-less” or prefixes like “non-” or “un-.”
+Be careful not to confuse it with 五 (wǔ), which means “five” (remember, we learned about it last week?).

 Online Chinese Tutors